 Katjana is also affiliated with the Amsterdam Centre for Contemporary European Studies (ACCESS EUROPE) and the Center for Politics and Communication (CPC).
 She was previously postdoctoral researcher for ACCESS EUROPE; and before that postdoc at the Jean Monnet Chair of Prof Wolfgang Wessels, Political Science Department, University of Cologne, where she was member of the former internationally collaborative research project ‘Observatory of Parliaments after Lisbon’ (OPAL).
-Furthermore, Katjana is founding director of the Erasmus Academic Network on Parliamentary Democracy in Europe (PADEMIA), which brings together 56 research and teaching institutes from all over Europe.
-In addition, she is co-editor of the LSE ‘Europe in Question’ Discussion Paper Series (LEQS), published by the LSE European Institute.
+She is the Convenor of the ECPR Standing Group ‘Political Communication’, which she co-founded as a Research Network with Jonas Lefevere in 2017.
+Furthermore, Katjana was founding director of the Erasmus Academic Network on Parliamentary Democracy in Europe (PADEMIA), which brought together 56 research and teaching institutes from all over Europe between 2013 and 2016.
+In addition, she is member of the advisory board of the LSE ‘Europe in Question’ Discussion Paper Series (LEQS), published by the LSE European Institute.

 Find more information here: https://katjanagattermann.wordpress.com/.

 Gattermann, K., de Vreese, C.H. and van der Brug, W. (2016).
-Evaluations of the Spitzenkandidaten: The Role of Information and News Exposure in Citizens’ Preference Formation, Politics and Governance, 4(1), 37-54 [Open Access]
+Evaluations of the Spitzenkandidaten: The Role of Information and News Exposure in Citizens’ Preference Formation.
+Politics and Governance, 4(1), 37-54.
+[Open Access]

 Gattermann, K. & Vasilopoulou, S. (2015).
 Absent yet popular?
 Explaining news visibility of Members of the European Parliament.
-European Journal of Political Research, 54 (1), 121-140 (2013 ISI IMPACT FACTOR: 2.152)
+European Journal of Political Research, 54 (1), 121-140.

 Gattermann, K. (2013).
 News about the European Parliament: Patterns and external drivers of broadsheet coverage.
-European Union Politics, 14 (3), 436-457 (2013 ISI IMPACT FACTOR: 2.036)
+European Union Politics, 14 (3), 436-457.

 Vasilopoulou, S. & Gattermann, K. (2013).
 Matching policy preferences: the linkage between voters and MEPs.
-Journal of European Public Policy, 20 (4), 606-605 (2013 ISI IMPACT FACTOR: 1.36)
+Journal of European Public Policy, 20 (4), 606-605.